-For your company's plans that are currently certified as grandfathered, in order to retain grandfathered status, the plan must meet all grandfathering criteria and must have done nothing to cause the loss of grandfathered status in relation to the benefits in place on March 23, 2010.
+For plan sponsors with Grandfathered and Non-Grandfathered plans nothing to cause the loss of grandfathered status in relation to the benefits in place on March 23, 2010.
 It is your responsibility to inform us whether changes to your plan have resulted in a loss of grandfathered status.
 We recommend that you seek the advice of legal counsel in making this determination and/or before making changes to your medical plan or your business that might defeat grandfathered status.